Non-stop flights to Bangkok (BKK)

 Non-stop flights from China to Bangkok

-Thai Airways (Star Alliance): year-round flights from Chengdu (TFU), Beijing (PEK), Guangzhou (CAN), Kunming (KMG) and Shanghai (PVG).
+Thai Airways (Star Alliance): year-round flights from Chengdu (TFU), Beijing (PEK), seasonal flights from Changsha (CSX), year-round flights from Guangzhou (CAN), Kunming (KMG) and Shanghai (PVG).

 Kenya Airways (SkyTeam): year-round flights from Guangzhou (CAN).

-9 Air: seasonal flights from Guangzhou (CAN), Guiyang (KWE) and Haikou (HAK).
+9 Air: seasonal flights from Guangzhou (CAN) and Guiyang (KWE).

-Air China (Star Alliance): year-round flights from Chengdu (TFU), Beijing (PEK), Hangzhou (HGH) and Shanghai (PVG).
+Air China (Star Alliance): year-round flights from Chengdu (TFU), Beijing (PEK), seasonal flights from Hangzhou (HGH) and Shanghai (PVG).

-China Eastern (SkyTeam): year-round flights from Chengdu (TFU), Guangzhou (CAN), Kunming (KMG), Lanzhou (LHW), Nanjing (NKG), Shanghai (PVG), seasonal flights from Shenzhen (SZX), year-round flights from Taiyuan (TYN) and seasonal flights from Wuhan (WUH).
+China Eastern (SkyTeam): year-round flights from Chengdu (TFU), seasonal flights from Beijing Daxing (PKX), Guangzhou (CAN), year-round flights from Kunming (KMG), Nanjing (NKG), Shanghai (PVG) and Wuhan (WUH).

-China Southern: year-round flights from Guangzhou (CAN), Nanning (NNG), Shantou (SWA), seasonal flights from Shenyang (SHE) and year-round flights from Shenzhen (SZX).
+China Southern: year-round flights from Guangzhou (CAN), Shantou (SWA) and Shenzhen (SZX).

-Hainan Airlines: year-round flights from Beijing (PEK) and Haikou (HAK).
+Hainan Airlines: year-round flights from Beijing (PEK), Chongqing (CKG) and Haikou (HAK).

 Kunming Airlines: seasonal flights from Kunming (KMG).